The arithmetic Hodge index theorem for adelic line bundles II: Introduction

 Here $d\mu_f$ denotes the equilibrium measure of $(X, f)$ on the Berkovich space $X^\Ber$ associated to $X$.
 It can be obtained from any initial ``smooth'' measure on $X^\Ber$ by Tate's limiting argument.
 By a proper interpretation, it satisfies $f^*d\mu_f=q^{\dim X}d\mu_f$ and $f_*d\mu_f=d\mu_f$.

-The proof of Theorem \ref{dynamicsmain} follows the idea in \cite{YZ}.
-The Lefschetz principle allows us to assume that the base field $K$ is a finitely generated field.
-The major input in the current case is the use of the notions of adelic line bundles over finitely generated fields, as a generalization of the theory in \cite{Zh2}.
-For a polarized dynamical system $(X,f,L)$ over a finitely generated field $K$, Tate's limiting argument gives an $f$-invariant adelic line bundle $\overline L_f\in \wh\Pic(X)_{\intb}$ extending $L$.
-Then we have a canonical height function
+The proof of Theorem \ref{dynamicsmain} follows the idea in \cite{YZ1}, obtained as a consequence of Theorem \ref{hodge}.
+The Lefschetz principle allows us to assume that the base field $K$ is a finitely generated field over $\QQ$.
+Then the problem sits in the framework of adelic line bundles and height theory over finitely generated fields in \cite{YZ2}.